by Niklas Göransson

 Heavenly despair and blasphemous perversion; a discussion on the theme of what could’ve been.
 Introducing Paul Ledney, the beating pulse of legendary US black metal deviants Profanatica.

 The following is an excerpt from the full article, which is twice as long and published in Bardo Methodology #4.
-The same issue also includes conversations with PRIMORDIAL, SOLSTICE, Götz Kühnemund, Louise Brown, THERION, KATATONIA, BLACK FUNERAL, COUNTESS, Stockholm Slaughter, MARDUK, and TAAKE.
+The same issue also includes conversations with PRIMORDIAL, SOLSTICE, Götz Kühnemund, Louise Brown, THERION, KATATONIA, BLACK FUNERAL, COUNTESS, Stockholm Slaughter, MARDUK, TAAKE, and Howard Lawler.

 When we enter the conversation, Paul has just been talking about their September 1992 studio visit, in which PROFANATICA were to record their debut album.
 Alas, with everything tracked and only mixing remaining, discord arose among the ranks.
 There are conflicting reports on what exactly happened from this point on but it ultimately resulted in the master tape being wiped, allegedly with a magnet, erasing from earthly existence the entire recording.